SS Orcades (1936): Loss

 Orcades Master, Captain Charles Fox, was made a CBE and awarded Lloyd's War Medal for Bravery at Sea.

-Narwik Master, Captain Czeslaw Zawada, awarded Lloyd's War Medal for Bravery at Sea.
+Narwik Master, Captain Czesław Zawada, awarded Lloyd's War Medal for Bravery at Sea.

-Orcades was the second largest liner sunk during world War II, behind Empress of Britain.
+Orcades was the second largest liner sunk during World War II, behind Empress of Britain.

 In 2014 the wreck of Orcades was discovered in 4800 meters of water by survey company Deep Ocean Search.